Sensory Modulation Disorder

 What is Sensory Modulation Disorder?

-The second subtype is under-responsivity; this child is the “disregarder.”
-This child won’t notice what’s going on around him — even if it’s extra loud, right and colorful, or an extreme temperature.
-His sensory input is muted, so he often seems uncaring or withdrawn.
-In reality, he just isn’t noticing what’s happening to his senses.
+The second subtype is under-responsivity.
+This condition presents as an individual underreacting or taking longer to respond to stimuli.
+This child is called the “disregarder,” as they will be unaware of their surroundings.
+This child won’t notice what’s going on around them — even if it’s extra loud, bright and colorful, or extreme in temperature.
+Their sensory input is muted, so they often seem uncaring or withdrawn.
+This lack of awareness of their surroundings can even lead to clumsiness.
+In reality, they just aren’t noticing what’s happening to their senses.

-The third subtype is sensory craving; this child is known as the “seeker,” or sometimes, the “bumper and crasher.”
-This child wants sensations, as many as possible.
-She’ll be a daredevil, climbing to the highest branch or swinging the farthest on the tire swing.
-Her sensory input is never enough, and she always wants more, more, more.
+The third subtype is sensory craving.
+This condition presents as an individual actively seeking out sensations.
+This child is known as the “seeker,” or sometimes, the “bumper and crasher.”
+This child wants sensations, as many as possible, and is highly interested in bright lights, colors, sounds, smells, tastes, movement, and other outside stimuli.
+They’’ll be a daredevil, climbing to the highest branch or swinging the farthest on the tire swing, or even just crashing into things and people with little regard for safety.
+Their sensory input is never enough, and they always want more, more, more.

 If you notice any of the signs listed above, it’s possible your child has a sensory modulation disorder.
 However, you should consult with your pediatrician for an official diagnosis or with a pediatric occupational therapist for an official assessment.
 Getting a clear and accurate diagnosis is the first step toward getting the treatment necessary to help your child.

 Sensory Modulation Disorder Treatment